the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `staking` - the act of [depositing](https://ethereum.org/en/staking/) 32 ETH to activate validator software.
 As a validator you’ll be responsible for storing data, processing transactions, and adding new blocks to the blockchain.

 `state variables` - variables stored permanently on the blockchain

+`stateless fuzzing` - where the state of the previous run is discarded for every new run
+`stateful fuzzing` - fuzzing where final state of previous run is the starting state of the next run

 `storageroot` - a hash of the root node of a Merkle Patricia tree which encodes the hash of the storage contents of this account, and is empty by default